top of page

 🧠 Let’s Clear Up a Major Misunderstanding

-• Bengals behave much like other active domestic cats
+• Bengals behave much like other active domestic cats.

 🧬 Why This Matters: Genetic Bottlenecking & Health Risks

-Without new bloodlines:
+Without access to new bloodlines:

 • Genetic diversity drops

-• The risk of hereditary disease increases
+• The risk of hereditary diseases increases

 💬 What You Can Do